 Accessing General Illness leave benefits

-Where medical documentation is required, your absence must be supported by information from your physician which as a minimum includes the following:
+Where medical documentation is required by HHI, your absence must be supported by information from your physician that at a minimum includes the following:

-Any fees charged by your physician for providing this documentation will be paid by the University.
-Subject to sufficient medical documentation being provided, an eligible staff member can access a maximum of 130 days of General Illness leave per calendar year, of which can be used as Casual Illness.
+Subject to sufficient medical documentation being provided, an eligible staff member can access a maximum of 130 days of General Illness leave per calendar year, of which 10 can be used as Casual Illness.

 If the staff member does not return to work on the specified return date, additional medical documentation is required.
 The staff member will be required to provide further documentation and maintain regular contact with your Health Support Consultant (HSC) at Homewood Health throughout the duration of your absence.
 The longer the period of absence, the more detailed information that will be required.

 The staff member must also keep their supervisor or manager advised of the duration of their absence.

 Where medical certificates or documentation is required but not provided, the absence may be considered leave without pay, subject to the approval of your department.

 What if I am ill during my vacation?